 Table 3.4 presents the results of the NMA with random treatment effects.
-The first column shows the difference in the change from baseline in monthly headache days for each intervention versus placebo with corresponding 95% Crls.
+The first column shows the difference in the change from baseline in monthly headache days for each intervention versus placebo with corresponding 95% CrIs.
 Negative values indicate a larger reduction in monthly headache days for active therapies versus placebo.
-Similar to the analysis of monthly migraine days, the standard deviation of the random treatment effects in this analysis was imprecise with an estimate and 95% Crl of 0.58 (0.03, 2.76), leading to wide Crls for the treatment effects.
-Fremanezumab quarterly had approximately 1.5 fewer headache days per month than placebo, while fremanezumab monthly was statistically significant with approximately 1.8 fewer headache days per month than placebo and was statistically significant.
-The results for topiramate were not statistically significant with 1.1 fewer headache days per month for the 100 mg dose vs. placebo and 2.1 fewer headache days per month for the 200-mg dose vs. placebo.
+Similar to the analysis of monthly migraine days, the standard deviation of the random treatment effects in this analysis was imprecise with an estimate and 95% CrI of 0.58 (0.03, 2.76), leading to wide CrIs for the treatment effects.
+Fremanezumab quarterly had approximately 1.5 fewer headache days per month than placebo, while fremanezumab monthly was statistically significant with approximately 1.8 fewer headache days per month than placebo.
+Onabotulinum toxin A had 2.1 fewer headache days per month than placebo and was statistically significant.
+The results for topiramate were not statistically significant with 1.1 fewer headache days per month for the 200-mg dose versus placebo.